 - 1. Tune each string of the lowest tenor note. - 2.
 From there, tune upward by half steps, tuning unisons as you go, until you have tuned C8.
-(Inharmonicity is measured as you tune.) - 3.
-Tune from the top of the bass section down to A0, tuning unisons as you go.
+(Inharmonicity is measured as you tune.)

 2 Other tuning sequences can be used.
 The sequences for new tunings are designed to work with the Verituner's three built-in styles-Average, Clean, and Expanded.
 They may or may not work well with custom styles.